jacey10/fm-newsletter-signup-form-challenge/README.md

 ### What I learned
-- How to create better layouts that fits perfectly depending on the users screen size/width.
+- Responsiveness: This project really pushed me to learn how to create better layouts that fits perfectly depending on the users screen size/width.
+Initially, I wasn't satisfied with how the layout for tablet widths look like.
+So, I checked out other solutions and found one that looks really good and emulated it.

+- JavaScript validation: I learned how to check user input in real time and handle errors gracefully.
+I also learned how to validate and email using JS Regex.

+- User experience flow: I made interactions smooth and intuitive (form → validation → success).

+- Debugging & testing: I ensured my code works across different scenarios.

 ### Continued development